qiweiyang2018/RTAB-SLAM/README.md

 ### Abstract

 Robot localization and mapping are essential in robotics.
 Different problems are formed according to availability of the information.
 However, if neither of them is known, this problem becomes Simultaneous Localization and Mapping (SLAM for short).
-There are several
+There are several slam algorithms:
+RGBD-slam, RTAB-SLAM, ORB-SLAM.
+In this project, RTAB-SLAM, Real Time Appearance Based Mapping, is used to construct the environment map.

 ### Introduction

 Robot localization is essential to solve robot path planning / navigation tasks.
 Localization problem is that, a map and the robot's